The lucky black cats who have lit up their owners’ lives

 “She always greets us through the door.
 She loves tummy rubs too!
 She's so good with our children and our new kitten, I just love her so much.
 She really helped me get over being diabetic and at the same time we helped her by giving her a forever home.”

-Cleo and Jacqueline
+Lucky black cat Cleo and her lucky owner, Jacqueline

 Adopting Cleo on impulse was Jacqueline Wilkinson from Croydon’s best decision, as she has supported her through a broken arm, divorce, house move and a global pandemic.